 University of Vermont Forests

 The University of Vermont owns four forests throughtout the State of Vermont used for research, teaching, and demonstration: Jericho Research Forest, Talcott Forest, and Wolcott Research Forest in northern Vermont and Washington Forest in central Vermont.
 The forests are managed by the Rubenstein School.

 University of Vermont Natural Areas

 In 1974, the University of Vermont Board of Trustees established the University of Vermont Natural Areas.
 By this action, the Board of Trustees recognized the University's responsibility of leadership in identification, protection, and management of important natural areas on University-owned lands.
-From over one thousand acres along the shoreline of Shelburne Pond to less than three acres at Redstone Quarry, these nine natural areas provide outstanding resources to meet the teaching and research needs in disciplines that require or can benefit from field experience.
+From more than one thousand acres along the shoreline of Shelburne Pond to less than three acres at Redstone Quarry, from the lowlands of Colchester Bog to the summit of Mount Mansfield, Vermont's highest peak, these ten natural areas provide outstanding resources to meet teaching and research needs in disciplines that require or benefit from field experience.

 Vermont Tourism Research Center